LOADING ...

 cause he had made our town a better place for all the good he had

-But monuments cost so we just did the best we could
+But monuments cost money so we just did the best we

-And on his grave we just placed a of wood
+And on his we just placed a monument of wood

-We pulled up that old hitching post where Doc had nailed his
+We pulled up that old hitching post Doc had nailed his sign

-We it white and to all of us it surely did look fine
+We painted it white and to all of us it surely did look

-Now the rains and snow has washed our white trimmings of paint
+Now the and snow has washed away our white trimmings of paint

 And there ain't nothing left but Doc's old sign and even that's getting

-And still when breezes and twinkling stars cross our little town
+And when southern breezes and twinkling stars cross our little town

-And pail moonlight shines through Georgia pines on the grave of Ol' Doc
+And pail moonlight through Georgia pines on the grave of Ol' Doc Brown

-You can still see that old hitching post as if in to our prayers
+You can still see old hitching post as if in answer to our prayers

-Proudly telling the whole wide world Doc Brown has up stairs
+Proudly telling the whole world Doc Brown has moved up stairs

 Videos